HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

-# Graph NNs and RL for Motion Planning
+# Graph NNs and RL for Multi-Robot Motion Planning

 This repository contains the code and models necessary to replicate the results of our work: